DeuxHuitHuit/jQuery-event-based-animation/README.md

 	// function (currentAnimationTime, currentPosition)
 	complete: null,

+	// The number of ms to wait after the last step before
+	// calling the complete callback
+	completeDelay: 16,

 	// A callback function called when the animation begins.
 	// function (currentAnimationTime, currentPosition)
 	start: null,